 - Assess project KPIs post-launch (qualitatively and quantitatively)

-- Facilitate strategic decisions and the creation of a tactical plan surrounding development and implementation of target state processes and technology (including relevant business readiness and change management considerations, as well as integration with or migration of existing/enhanced processes and tools)
+- Facilitate strategic decisions and the creation of a tactical plan surrounding development and implementation of target state processes and technology (including relevant business readiness and change management considerations, as well as integration with or migration of content and existing/enhanced processes and tools)

 - Develop and maintain a metadata entry protocol.
 Work with various stakeholders across the enterprise to define metadata and taxonomy guidelines.
 Actively promote data consistency to support common standards and analytics

 - Establish periodic data verification review processes to ensure data accuracy and to support easy and consistent search and delivery of assets

 Qualifications & experience